ioud0001/canvas-chart/README.md

 ## Author: Anna Ioudovskaya
 ###Description:
 This project was created to demonstrate the use of the CANVAS tag in HTML5.
-You can view the live previous [here](http://ioud0001.github.io/canvas-chart/)
+You can view the live preview [here](http://ioud0001.github.io/canvas-chart/)
 ### Instructions:
 ####Global variables:
 * We create a variable that will store the JSON data